Starkey vs. ReSound Hearing Aids: Our Hands-On Comparison

 ReSound Hearing Aids Overview

-ReSound has built its reputation on exceptional sound quality and connectivity innovations.
-It pioneered many of the wireless features that we now see across premium hearing aids, including Bluetooth connectivity.
+ReSound built its reputation on cutting-edge connectivity and maintaining natural sound quality.
+It pioneered wireless features that are now standard in premium hearing aids, including Bluetooth connectivity.

 The current ReSound product lineup includes:

-ReSound’s Smart 3D app offers comprehensive control options, though we found it slightly less intuitive than Starkey’s Thrive app.
-However, the ReSound app provides more granular sound adjustment capabilities that audiophiles and those with specific hearing preferences will appreciate.
+ReSound’s Smart 3D app offers comprehensive control options, although we found it slightly less intuitive than the My Starkey app.
+The ReSound app, however, provides more sound customization options that audiophiles and people with specific hearing preferences will appreciate.

-Like Starkey, ReSound hearing aids require professional fitting through licensed hearing healthcare providers.
-If you want to kickstart the process online, you can utilize a platform like Yes Hearing.
+Like Starkey, ReSound hearing aids require professional fitting through licensed hearing care providers.
+If you want to kick-start the process online, you can use a platform like Yes Hearing.

 Performance Comparison

-Beyond comparing their technologies and available models, we tested hearing aids from both brands to see how their performances stack up against each other.
+We tested hearing aids from both brands to see how they stack up.

 Sound Quality and Processing

-Both manufacturers deliver exceptional sound quality, but employ different approaches to sound processing.
+Both manufacturers deliver exceptional sound quality, but they employ different approaches to sound processing.

 Connectivity Features

-Both manufacturers offer comprehensive connectivity options, but clearly, ReSound holds a slight edge.
+Both manufacturers offer comprehensive connectivity options, but ReSound holds a slight edge.

-Starkey’s Bluetooth technology provides seamless connection to smartphones and other devices.
-During our connectivity testing, we enjoyed clear audio streaming from both Apple and Android devices.
-The Edge AI model maintained stable connections throughout our evaluation period, even when moving between rooms.
+Starkey’s Bluetooth technology provides a seamless connection to smartphones and devices.
+During testing, we enjoyed clear audio streaming from both Apple and Android devices.
+The Edge AI model maintained stable connections throughout our evaluation, even when moving between rooms.

-Meanwhile, ReSound’s Auracast technology impressed us the most.
-In our testing at an Auracast-enabled venue, we could connect directly to the public audio system without any additional accessories, something not yet possible with all Starkey devices.
-For those who frequently attend public events or travel through spaces like airports and train stations, this feature offers significant advantages as Auracast adoption increases.
+ReSound’s Auracast technology impressed us most.
+At an Auracast-enabled venue, we connected directly to the public audio system without additional accessories.
+While this feature is now available from many hearing aid brands, we found ReSound’s use of it to be particularly smooth.
+For people who frequently attend public events or travel through airports and train stations, it offers significant advantages as Auracast adoption increases.

 Health Monitoring Capabilities

-Starkey has invested heavily in health monitoring technologies.
-The Edge AI model we tested had a reliable fall detection feature that detected simulated falls and alerted designated contacts.
-The physical activity tracking also let us track the wearer’s steps and location from afar.
+Starkey has invested heavily in health monitoring.
+The Edge AI model we tested had reliable fall detection that detected simulated falls and alerted designated contacts.
+Balance Builder helps patients proactively prevent falls through exercises designed to bolster balance and stability, while Respiratory Rate monitoring is also included, an industry first.

-ReSound devices currently offer limited health monitoring capabilities compared to Starkey.
-While their app does track hearing aid usage patterns, they don’t provide the comprehensive health metrics that Starkey’s platform offers.
-For users who prioritize integrated health monitoring, Starkey provides clear advantages in this category.
+ReSound devices offer limited health monitoring compared to Starkey.
+Their app tracks hearing aid usage patterns, but they don’t provide the comprehensive health metrics that Starkey’s platform offers.
+Starkey provides clear advantages for users who prioritize integrated health monitoring.

-According to the CDC, falls are the leading cause of fatal and non-fatal injuries for older Americans, affecting one in four adults aged 65+ each year.
-Starkey’s fall detection feature addresses this critical safety concern directly.
+According to the Centers for Disease Control and Prevention (CDC), falls are the leading cause of both fatal and nonfatal injuries for older Americans, affecting 1 in 4 adults ages 65 or over each year.2 Starkey’s fall-detection feature directly addresses that critical safety concern.

 Battery Life and Power Management

-Both manufacturers offer excellent battery performance in their rechargeable models.
+Both manufacturers offer excellent battery performance in their rechargeable models; however, Starkey reigns supreme here.

-Starkey’s Edge AI provided up to 51 hours of use on a single 3.5-hour charge, among the best in the industry.
-This exceptional battery life means users rarely need to worry about running out of power during regular daily use, even with streaming.
+Starkey’s rechargeable models provided up to 51 hours of use on a single 3.5-hour charge, which is among the best in the industry.
+That means users rarely worry about running out of power during daily use, even with streaming.

-In our testing, ReSound’s rechargeable models typically delivered 24-30 hours of use per charge, with the newest Vivia model reaching the upper end of that range.
-It didn’t match Starkey’s longevity, but that performance is still sufficient for most users’ daily needs.
+ReSound’s rechargeable models typically delivered 24 to 30 hours per charge, with the Vivia model reaching the upper end.
+It doesn’t match Starkey’s longevity, but that performance is still sufficient for most users’ daily needs.

-Both manufacturers offer rechargeable and disposable battery options across their product lines, providing flexibility based on user preferences.
+Both manufacturers offer rechargeable and disposable battery options across most product lines.

 Features Comparison

-The functionality and special features significantly impact the user experience with hearing aids.
-Here’s how Starkey and ReSound compare:
+Functionality and special features significantly impact the user experience with hearing aids.
+Here’s how Starkey and ReSound compare.

 Mobile Applications